-- 1. coursework - 2. choice and structure of minor area - 3. internships and other professional activities - 4. resolution of problems with coursework as the student progresses through the program
+- 1. Research and thesis/dissertation progress - 2. coursework - 3. choice and structure of minor area - 4. internships and other professional activities - 5. resolution of problems with coursework as the student progresses through the program

-The academic Advisor will play a part in the year-end evaluation of the student and will receive the student's annual report.
+The academic Advisor will play a major part in the year-end evaluation of the student and will receive the student's annual report.